grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlp.md

 ## Examples

+The following examples show you how to create an exporter to send data to different destinations.

+### Send data to a local Tempo instance

-This example creates an exporter to send data to a locally running Grafana Tempo without TLS:
+You can create an exporter that sends your data to a local Grafana Tempo instance without TLS:

 ```river
 otelcol.exporter.otlp "tempo" {